 So if you have ever learned another language in school and then studied abroad, only to find yourself occasionally thinking in that language, you’re not alone!
 When you read in that language, your brain waves are likely more similar to those of a native speaker.

-How Long Should You Study Abroad?
+How Long Should You Study Abroad to Gain Language Benefits?

 The amount of time you spend studying in another country is up to you.
 It depends on how long you can afford to study abroad when it comes to finances, as well as which classes you need to take before graduation.